FerhatAvdic/patientwaydocs/docs/_support/general/service-protector-messages.md

 ---
 layout: section-page
-title:  "When Breath Becomes Air"
+title:  "Service Protector Messages"
-section: 9
+section: 02,02,03
-tags: IM
+tags: general
 ---

 THE NEW YORK TIMES NUMBER ONE BESTSELLER THE SUNDAY TIMES BESTSELLER 'Finishing this book and then forgetting about it is simply not an option...Unmissable' New York Times At the age of thirty-six, on the verge of completing a decade's training as a neurosurgeon, Paul Kalanithi was diagnosed with inoperable lung cancer.